Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 Board Support Package
 ^^^^^^^^^^^^^^^^^^^^^

 A Board Support Package (BSP) includes software libraries for peripherals in the system.
-For example, the Vitis projects for Pmod and Arduino peripherals require the following 2 BSPs:

-BSP for the Arduino PYNQ MicroBlaze:

-    ``<PYNQ repository>/pynq/lib/arduino/bsp_iop_arduino/``

-BSP for the Pmod PYNQ MicroBlaze:
+The BSP for the Pmod PYNQ MicroBlaze is:

     ``<PYNQ repository>/pynq/lib/pmod/bsp_iop_pmod``